fillumina/PerformanceTools/docs/paradigms.md

 This API supports three different paradigms:

-1) _Direct construction_ is the simplest and most basic one, it consists in the construction of the needed objects using the java `new` operator and to pass them by setters or constructor arguments.
-Thought this way is the most complex one it allows for the wider customization.
+1) _Direct construction_ is the most basic way of using this API.
+Every needed object must be constructed using the available constructors and setters.
+    It's not easy to use but it's very flexible.
+    It's a precise design choice to leave the library open and to protect as little as possible of it.

 2) _Fluent interface_ is easier to write and read.
 The interface is structured by using components that can be linked together to obtain the needed features using a very expressive and auto-documenting chain of methods.
-    It is still easy to customize.
+    The chain can be built using custom made objects.

 3) _Templates_ are abstract classes that forces some method to be filled in.
-    The advantage here is semplicity because they are really intuitive and easy to use.
+    The advantage here is semplicity and easiness because they are really intuitive to use and don't require to remember how to setup the test.

-This is an example of a performance test written using a _fluent interface_ [DivisionByTwoPerformanceTest.java] (../performance-tools-examples/src/test/java/com/fillumina/performance/examples/fluent/DivisionByTwoPerformanceTest.java):
+This is an example of a performance test written using a _fluent interface_ ([DivisionByTwoPerformanceTest.java] (../performance-tools-examples/src/test/java/com/fillumina/performance/examples/fluent/DivisionByTwoPerformanceTest.java)):
 ```java
 public class DivisionByTwoPerformanceTest {